ichninak/Aphid_Chemosensory_Gene_Annotation_Pipeline/README.md

   - InterProScan
   - [GeMoMa v1.7.1](https://www.jstacs.de/index.php/GeMoMa) (Note that newer versions will not work in this pipeline, as the module CompareTranscripts has been modified)

-### 2. Environnement Setup
+### 2. Environment Setup
-Create a conda environement with the required tools:
+Create a conda environment with the required tools:
 ```bash
 conda create -n aphid-nf -c bioconda -c etetoolkit python=3 numpy ete3 wise2 mafft=7 hmmer=3 intervaltree pandas perl
 conda activate aphids-nf